 - 1. Discuss the concept of entrepreneurship - 2.
 Discuss the importance of entrepreneurship - 3.
 Describe the characteristics of an entrepreneur - 4.
 Describe the different types of enterprises - 5.
 List the qualities of an effective leader - 6.
 Discuss the benefits of effective leadership - 7.
 List the traits of an effective team - 8.
 Discuss the importance of listening effectively - 9.
 Discuss how to listen effectively - 10.
 Discuss the importance of speaking effectively - 11.
 Discuss how to speak effectively - 12.
 Discuss how to solve problems - 13.
 List important problem solving traits - 14.
 Discuss ways to assess problem solving skills - 15.
 Discuss the importance of negotiation - 16.
 Discuss how to negotiate - 17.
 Discuss how to identify new business opportunities - 18.
 Discuss how to identify business opportunities within your business - 19.
-Explain the meaning of entrepreneur - 20.
+Understand the meaning of entrepreneur - 20.
 Describe the different types of entrepreneurs - 21.
 List the characteristics of entrepreneurs - 22.
 Recall entrepreneur success stories - 23.
 Discuss the entrepreneurial process - 24.
 Describe the entrepreneurship ecosystem - 25.
-Discuss the purpose of the Make in India campaign - 26.
-Discuss key schemes to promote entrepreneurs - 27.
-Discuss the relationship between entrepreneurship and risk appetite - 28.
-Discuss the relationship between entrepreneurship and resilience - 29.
-Describe the characteristics of a resilient entrepreneur - 30.
+Discuss the government's role in the entrepreneurship ecosystem - 26.
+Discuss the current entrepreneurship ecosystem in India - 27.
+Understand the purpose of the Make in India campaign - 28.
+Discuss the relationship between entrepreneurship and risk appetite - 29.
+Discuss the relationship between entrepreneurship and resilience - 30.
+Describe the characteristics of a resilient entrepreneur - 31.
 Discuss how to deal with failure